-Some general hygiene requirements are included in the Plants and Plant Products Order, linked to equipment and operations.
-The focus is on the control of pests for quarantine purposes.
+Some general hygiene requirements are included in the Plants and Plant Products Rules, linked to equipment and operations.
+The focus is on the control of pests for biosecurity purposes.

-The Department of Agriculture19 website provides information on export requirements.
-Exporters must meet both the requirements of relevant export legislation and any importing country requirements for the Department of Agriculture to provide the necessary documentation to enable products to be exported.
+The DAWE website provides information on export requirements.
+Exporters must meet both the requirements of relevant export legislation and any importing country requirements for DAWE to provide the necessary documentation to enable products to be exported.